 Real-Life Open Adoption Stories

-Today, you’ll hear from women who have their own open adoption stories as birth mothers.
+Hearing from a birth mother will help you know what to expect during the process.
+For example, how did she bring up the topic of adoption for her baby with her family?
+And how did she tell her baby’s father?
+Here, you’ll hear from women with open adoption stories as birth mothers.
 Their adoption stories provide a real-life look at what open adoption is like today!

 Open Adoption…In a Birth Mother’s Own Words